relsqui/oobash/README.md

     $self widget_number = $widget_count
 EOF
 ```

+Note that you also have `$self` available to refer to an object from inside its own methods.

 Like other bash functions, oobash methods can access their arguments with `$1`, `$2`, and so on.
 They can also use `$super` to refer to the object defined as their parent.